 Maximum group size: 8

-Tour cost includes: all accommodation, main meals, internal flights as stated in itinerary, overland transport, entrance fees, drinking water, tips to local drivers and guides, and guide fees.
+Tour cost includes: all accommodation, main meals, internal flights as stated in itinerary (including Dushanbe to Islamabad), overland transport, entrance fees, drinking water, tips to local drivers and guides, and guide fees.

-Tour cost excludes: International flights and departure taxes, visa, travel insurance, drinks, tips to tour guides, and other items of a personal nature.
+Tour cost excludes: International flights, tourist visa, travel insurance, drinks, tips to tour leaders, and other items of a personal nature.

 Accommodation: comfortable twin-bed, and single rooms, all with private facilities.